vibdev/canvas-kit/modules/canvas-kit-react-toast/README.md

 #### `handleClose: () => void`

-> Callback to handle close of your Popup and any other event when the Popup is closed.
+> Callback to handle close of your Toast and any other event when the Toast is closed.

 ---

 #### `transformOrigin: TransformOrigin`

-> Origin from which the popup will animate from
+> Origin from which the toast will animate from

 Default: